Drinking wine without breaking the bank (or your belt)

 Thank you.
 I hope this is not a silly question.

-Sugar serves several purposes in the complex process of winemaking.
-First, sugar is what yeast metabolizes into alcohol to make wine alcoholic.
-The riper grapes are, the higher sugar content they have, and the more alcohol the wine will eventually contain.
+As for sugar, it serves several purposes in the complex process of winemaking.
+First, yeast metabolizes sugar into alcohol, making wine alcoholic.
+The riper the grapes are, the higher sugar content they have, and the more alcohol the wine will eventually contain.
 If grapes are less ripe, sugar may be added before fermentation so the final product will be more alcoholic.
-In dry wines, all the sugar is allowed to ferment into alcohol, whereas sweet wines have more residual sugar.
-Sugar can also be added after the fermentation process to change the sweetness level of the wine.
-In some cases, risking losing the grape crop by letting the fruit ripen for longer on the vine or complicating the process by using sugar for flavor or a secondary fermentation may increase the price of wine.
+In dry wines, all the sugar is allowed to ferment into alcohol, whereas sweet wines have more residual sugar once fermentation is completed.
+Sugar may also be added after the fermentation process to change the sweetness level of the wine.
+If a serving of wine contains less than half a gram of sugar, manufacturers are allowed to claim that the wine has “zero sugar,” “no sugar,” or is “sugar free,” according to the U.S. Department of the Treasury, but artificial sugars aren't included in these labeling guidelines and isn't required to be mentioned on a wine label.
+The price of a bottle of wine may be influenced by choices within the winemaking process that also influence sugar content, such as risking losing the grape crop by letting the fruit ripen for longer on the vine or complicating the process by using sugar for flavor or a secondary fermentation.
+Environment, such as temperature, time of harvest, and irrigation, may also affect the sugar content of grapes, and therefore wines.
+In addition to these environmental factors, climate change in general has influenced sugar concentration, increasing the alcohol content of some wines.